pedrokost/cell_detector_and_tracker/cell_annotator/bin/for_redistribution_files_only/README.md

 ## Possible applications

-The main goal of this application is the annotation of cells in image sequences, however it can be used for the annotation of any kind of images with dots, for example any particle system.
+The main goal of this application is the annotation of cells in image sequences, however it can be used for the annotation of any kind of images with dots, for example a particle system.

 ## Usage